 In September 2010, works were completed that saw the removal of the old roof glasshouse bases and redundant equipment.
 A survey was carried out to look at the application of solar film to windows that will contribute to thermal efficiency in both winter and summer.
 Further investigation is also under way and consideration being given to boiler de-centralisation and replacement with localised energy efficient systems.

 Various improvements have been under way across the campus that have seen many of the older halogen lamps removed and replaced with low energy and more efficient lighting systems.
 Where new pathways have been created the lighting has now been extended to these areas.

-Internal corridor and room lighting were also improved to incorporate movement detectors and low energy lighting units as part of the University College's commitment to carbon reduction.
+Internal corridor and room lighting were also improved to incorporate movement detectors and low energy lighting units as part of the University's commitment to carbon reduction.

 As part of the roads and paths improvements programme, a project was undertaken in 2010 to create a pedestrian area in which students could meet or that could be used for smaller open air events.

 The area includes a new compliant disabled ramp, additional ramp to assist with SU deliveries, raised planting areas, enhanced lighting and seating for students and a widened pathway giving dedicated pedestrian access to the SU re-decorations to adjacent areas.

 The Strawberry Hill Trust completed restoration works in late 2010 to restore Strawberry Hill House to its original design, and final landscaping work will continue into early 2013.
 The House is now fully open for tours.